 We are currently accepting applications for the 2018-19 academic year.

-The first Breast Imaging Fellowship Match will take place in March 2017 for the 2018 appointment year.
-The match is sponsored by the Society of Breast Imaging and it will be managed by the National Resident Matching Program.
-In order to become a fellow at Huntsman Cancer Hospital at the University of Utah, you must register with the Radiology Match, of which Breast Imaging is a part.
+We participate in the Breast Imaging Fellowship Match sponsored by the Society of Breast Imaging and managed by the National Resident Matching Program.
+In order to become a fellow at Huntsman Cancer Hospital at the University of Utah, you must register with the Radiology Match through the NRMP.

 Breast Imaging has implemented an All In Policy for the Match.
 This means that programs participating in the Match cannot extend any offers to candidates outside of the match.
 Applicants can withdraw from the Match prior to the ranking deadline if they accept a position outside of the Match.

 - January 1, 2018: Interview Period Opens

 - May 31, 2018: Ranking Order List Deadline